xian-network/xian-py/README.md

 #### Read-Only Contract Execution

 You can execute read-only contract functions without spending stamps by using transaction simulation.
 This is useful for querying contract state or calculating values without modifying the blockchain.

+In the payload for a simulated transaction you don't need to specify the following keys:
+- stamps_supplied
+- chain_id
+- nonce

 ```python
 from xian_py.wallet import Wallet